 22 Jun Crandall & Associates Attends City Year Gala

-Lauren Lee and Shirley Crandall support the City Year Gala.
-During the evening Lauren Lee was approached and agreed to join the Eva’s Heroes Gala committee.
+Lauren Culp and Shirley Crandall support the City Year Gala.
+During the evening Lauren Culp was approached and agreed to join the Eva’s Heroes Gala committee.
 More to follow on this non profit organization.